goreleaser/goreleaser/www/docs/customization/templates.md

 be.
 The documentation of each section should explicit in which fields templating is available.

-On fields that support templating, this fields are always available:
+On fields that support templating, these fields are always available:

 | Key                | Description                                                                                                                  |
 |--------------------|------------------------------------------------------------------------------------------------------------------------------|